 Percentage of alternative funding: 0%

-Limited state assistance is provided to counties to help defray costs through the Indiana Public Defender Commission (IPDC) – an eleven-member commission appointed by a diversity of factions [Governor (3 appointments); Chief Justice (3); Speaker of the House (2); Senate President Pro Tempore (2); and the Indiana Criminal Justice Institute, which is the state’s criminal justice planning committee (1)].
-The IPDC promulgates standards related to workload, attorney qualifications, and pay parity, among others, for both capital and non-capital representation.
-Those counties that meet the IPDC standards are eligible to be reimbursed up to 50% of their capital representation costs and up to 40% of their non-capital costs (excluding the cost of misdemeanors; counties and cities bear the full financial burden for providing defense of the indigent in misdemeanor cases).
+Limited state financial assistance is available to counties, through the Indiana Public Defender Commission (IPDC), to help defray costs of the right to counsel.
+Those counties that choose to participate by meeting the IPDC’s standards are eligible to be reimbursed up to 50% of their capital representation costs and up to 40% of their non-capital costs (excluding the cost of misdemeanors; counties and cities bear the full financial burden for providing defense of the indigent in misdemeanor cases).

 State funding for the reimbursement plan has not always kept pace with its intended effect.
 For example, reimbursements to counties for non-capital representation dropped to a low of 25.1% in 2003-2004.
-In the 2009-2010 fiscal year, however, the Commission was able to raise the reimburse rate for participating counties back up to the state’s intended 40%.
-But part of the explanation for why the state was able to reimburse counties 40% of their non-capital representation costs is due to the fact that the number of counties receiving reimbursements has decreased over the past decade from a high of 57 counties in 2006-2007 to a low of 48 in 2008-2009.
-In short, more and more counties have chosen to forego state assistance, opting to cut costs without complying with standards, through flat fee contracts.
+In the 2009-2010 fiscal year, however, the Commission was able to raise the reimbursement rate for participating counties back up to the state’s intended 40%.
+But part of the explanation for why the state was able to reimburse counties 40% of their non-capital representation costs is the fact that the number of counties choosing to participate decreased from 57 counties in 2006-2007 to 48 counties in 2008-2009.
+In short, many counties have chosen to forego state assistance, opting to cut costs without complying with standards through flat fee contracts.
 As of 2014, 54 counties of the state’s 92 (59%) receive reimbursements.